LeavesMC/Documentation/src/en/leaves/reference/fakeplayer.md

 You can also use the command `/bot remove <playerName>` to remove a specific fake player.

+## Fake Player Loading/Saving
+Fake players can be manually loaded/saved, which is equivalent to the online/offline operation of a normal player.
+Before and after saving, all information of the fake player (such as position and dimension) will remain consistent.

+You can save a fake player using the command `/bot save <playerName>` and load it using `/bot load <playerName>`.

+This feature requires enabling `modify.fakeplayer.manual-save-and-load` in the configuration.

 ## Fake Player Actions

 Actions are an important part of fake players and allow them to perform various tasks.
 Currently, fake players have a total of 18 actions.